awesto/django-shop/docs/reference/catalog.rst

 select an appropriate location in the page tree and create a new page.
 This will become the root of our catalog list.

-But first we must :ref:`create-ProductsListApp`.
+But first we must :ref:`reference/create-ProductsListApp`.

-.. _create-ProductsListApp:
+.. _reference/create-ProductsListApp:

 Create the ``ProductsListApp``
 ------------------------------